jaypee2016/GradleWebAppEclipse/README.md

 * You should see the login page.
 Login as 'John Smith' password: john1

 * You should be forwarded to the home page with the message Welcome!

+NB: you dont need eclipse to run the project